7Factor/terraform-aws-ses/README.md

 # AWS SES Configuration via Terraform

-This repo contains all the terraform for creating an SES user and DNS records (MX, SPF, DMARC).
+This repo contains all the terraform for creating an SES user and domain identity.
+Creation of the DKIM, MX, SPF, and DMARC DNS records for SES is out of scope for this module and is assumed to be handled elsewhere in your infrastructure.
+You can look at the 7F-aws-infrastructure repository to see how those are created.

 ## How to Use This